 Caring for our Homebound

 This team of dedicated volunteers visits homebound church members.
 Through these visits, we show them our love and concern.
 For those who are unable to attend services at the church each week, we also provide a live broadcast of our 11:00 a.m.
 Sunday Worship service on FOX, channel 21.
-Worship services are also live-streamed through Facebook and on the website at www.fumc-cs.org/livestream.
+Worship services are also live-streamed through Facebook at facebook.com/FUMCCS and on the website at fumc-cs.org/worship.

 Prayer Shawl Ministry

 Prayer Shawl Ministry, comprised of 15-20 active members, knit and crochet together as they pray over those who will receive the tangible warmth and comfort of their labor and prayers.
-If you are interested in joining any of the above prayer ministries, contact Rev. Patty Walker at 719.471.8522, ext.
-204.
+If you are interested in joining any of the above prayer ministries, contact Rev. Ann McClellan at 719.471.8522 x141.